AguaClara/SWOT/AguaClara Water Treatment Plant Design/Flow Control and Measurement/FCM_Design.md

 $$ L_{Min} = \left( \frac{g h_L \pi D^4}{128 \nu Q_{Max}} - \frac{Q_{Max}}{16 \pi \nu} \sum{K_e} \right)$$

-5. Select a tube length.
+5. Select a tube length from your array of solutions.
 Pick the longest dosing tube that you can, keeping in mind that the tube(s) must be able to fit in the plant and can't be longer than the length of the plant wall it will be placed along.

 6. Finally, select the dosing tube diameter and flow rate corresponding to the selected tube length.